Codess-Cafe/OSS-Cohort-5/Mentees-Details/Santrupti.md

 Hi, my name is Santrupti!

 ## About Me
-I an avid tech enthusiast with a nich for innovation and passionate for development and designing.
+I an avid tech enthusiast and a strong advocate of women in tech, with a niche for innovation and passionate for development.
 Currently working on MERN stack, typescript, nextjs and familiar with implementation of supervised ML models.
-Formerly I have worked on a SpringBoot-based Twitter backend clone, PL-SQL based database designing, Decision Tree-based remote arrhythmia diagnosis system, to name a few.
+Formerly I have worked on a SpringBoot-based Twitter backend clone, PL-SQL based database design, Decision Tree-based remote arrhythmia diagnosis system, to name a few.
+Presently, I'm an open source contributor at GSSoC'24.

 ## GitHub
 You can find me on GitHub at [lazybug19](www.github.com/lazybug19)